twbs/bootstrap/site/content/docs/5.1/components/placeholders.md

 ### Animation

-Animate placehodlers with `.placeholder-glow` or `.placeholder-wave` to better convey the perception of something being _actively_ loaded.
+Animate placeholders with `.placeholder-glow` or `.placeholder-wave` to better convey the perception of something being _actively_ loaded.

 {{< example >}}
 <p class="placeholder-glow">